Edouard87jcn1b/APCompSciPeriod1p/README.md

 # pirate-hommes
-stupid stuff i write in ap comp sci a
+stupid stuff i write in ap comp sci a (i really don't  know how to use git(hub))

-i really don't  know how to use git(hub)
+google translate told me "hacker man" in french is "pirate hommes"

 WEWLAD.java is the main event here